Western Ukraine: Differences with rest of Ukraine

 Noticeable cultural differences in the region (compared with the rest of Ukraine especially Southern Ukraine and Eastern Ukraine) are more "negative views" on the Russian language and on Joseph Stalin and more "positive views" on Ukrainian nationalism.
 A higher percentage of voters in Western Ukraine supported Ukrainian independence in the 1991 Ukrainian independence referendum than in the rest of the country.

 Kyiv International Institute of Sociology (KIIS) geographical division of Ukraine used in their polls.

 In a poll conducted by Kyiv International Institute of Sociology in the first half of February 2014 0.7% of polled in West Ukraine believed "Ukraine and Russia must unite into a single state", nationwide this percentage was 12.5.
 The Russian-occupied parts of the Luhansk and Donetsk regions of Ukraine were not polled.

 During elections voters of Western oblasts (provinces) vote mostly for parties (Our Ukraine, Batkivshchyna) and presidential candidates (Viktor Yushchenko, Yulia Tymoshenko) with a pro-Western and state reform platform.
 Of the regions of Western Ukraine, Galicia tends to be the most pro-Western and pro-nationalist area.
 Volhynia's politics are similar, though not as nationalist or as pro-Western as Galicia's.
-Bukovina-Chernvisti's electoral politics are more mixed and tempered by the region's significant Romanian minority.
+Bukovina-Chernivtsi's electoral politics are more mixed and tempered by the region's significant Romanian minority.
 Finally, Zakarpattia's electoral politics tend to be more competitive, similar to a Central Ukrainian oblast.
 This is due to the region's distinct historical and cultural identity as well as the significant Hungarian and Romanian minorities.
 The politics in the region was dominated by such Ukrainian parties as Andriy Baloha's Team, Social Democratic Party of Ukraine (united), Congress of Carpathian Ruthenians led by the Rusyn Orthodox Church bishop Dimitry Sydor and KMKSZ – Hungarian Party in Ukraine.